SUSE/rmt/MANUAL.md

 All available configuration options can be found in the `/etc/rmt.conf` file.

+After altering `/etc/rmt.conf` you need to reload the configuration using `systemctl restart rmt-server`.

 **SSL certificates & HTTPS**

 By default access to API endpoints consumed by `SUSEConnect` is limited to HTTPS only.